-- Apply all resource exclusions to the resources owned by both spouses. - Subtract the CS' spousal share which is referred to as the "federal resource maximum" under Spousal Impoverishment Maximums in the Appendix Chart of Institutional Limits & Transfer of Assets Divisors.
-The federal resource maximum is subject to change each January. - After the spousal share is subtracted from the couple's countable resources, the remainder must not exceed the \$4,000 resource limit that the IS is allowed to retain and qualify for Medicaid. - o Example 1: The CS applies for Medicaid for the IS who entered a nursing facility in October.
-Combined countable resources total \$124,800 in the month of October.
-The federal resource maximum in effect at the time is \$120,900.
-The CS may keep up to \$120,900, leaving the IS \$3,900.
-The IS resource limit is met. - o Example 2: The CS applies for Medicaid for the IS who enters a nursing facility in July.
+- values as of the month of entry into the nursing home, hospital or HCBS waiver program. - Apply all resource exclusions to the resources owned by both spouses. - Subtract the CS' spousal share which is referred to as the "federal resource maximum" under Spousal Impoverishment Maximums in the Appendix Chart of Institutional Limits & Transfer of Assets Divisors.
+The federal resource maximum is subject to change each January. - After the spousal share is subtracted from the couple's countable resources, the remainder must not exceed the \$4,000 resource limit that the IS is allowed to retain and qualify for Medicaid. - Example 1: The CS applies for Medicaid for the IS who entered a nursing facility in October.
+Combined countable resources total \$157,300.00 in the month of October.
+The federal resource maximum in effect at the time is \$154,140.00.
+The CS may keep up to \$154,140.00, leaving the IS \$3,160.00.
+The IS resource limit is met. - Example 2: The CS applies for Medicaid for the IS who enters a nursing facility in July.
 Combined countable resources total \$65,000 in July.
 The CS is entitled to keep the full amount of spousal resources since it is less than the federal maximum in effect at the time.
-The CS may choose to leave an amount less than \$4,000 in the IS's name. - o Example 3: The CS applies for Medicaid for the IS who enters a nursing facility in December.
-The federal maximum is \$120,900.
-The combined countable resources of the IS/CS is verified to be \$130,000 in the month of entry into the facility.
-The CS may keep up to \$120,900, but the remaining \$9,100 results in excess resources countable to the IS.
-The IS cannot be eligible until the excess \$5,100 (\$9,100 less \$4,000 the IS is allowed to keep) is spent.
+The CS may choose to leave an amount less than \$4,000 in the IS's name. - Example 3: The CS applies for Medicaid for the IS who enters a nursing facility in December.
+The federal maximum is \$154,140.00.
+The combined countable resources of the IS/CS is verified to be \$163,000.00 in the month of entry into the facility.
+The CS may keep up to \$154,140.00, but the remaining \$8,860.00 results in excess resources countable to the IS.
+The IS cannot be eligible until the excess \$4,860.00 (\$8,860.00 less \$4,000 the IS is allowed to keep) is spent.